My essays about healthy relationships with God, others, & yourself.

 What I love about my church.

 Fall, 2017.
 I wrote this list back in 2016.
-Some of these things have changed over the past year, but I’ll always be thankful for them.
+Some of these things have changed over the past year, but I’ll always be thankful for these things.

 heart-1166557_640March, 2016.
 There are lots of great churches in Cedar Rapids and we are by no means the best.
 But there are some unique things about New Covenant that I really, really love.